SirGarhi/garhis-grotto-foundry/docs/consumable_shared_mechanics.md

 * Potion Serums are brewed with an Herbalism Kit
 * Weapon Oils are brewed with a Poisoner's Kit
 * Canister Bombs are crafted with an Alchemist's Kit
+* Arrows or Bolts are crafted with Woodcarver's Tools
+* Bullets are crafted with Tinker's Tools

 You must be at least proficient with the tool used in order to create an item safely.